Caner-Yesiltas/Caner-Yesiltas/README.md

 ## 🎯 Looking Forward

-React developer who believes coding is more than just building projects - it's about learning, teaching, and growing together!
+Frontend developer who believes coding is more than just building projects - it's about learning, teaching, and growing together!
 Eager to join a team where I can contribute while helping others level up.
 Your next developer who codes with ❤️

 <p align="center">
   <img src="https://media.giphy.com/media/KDDpcKigbfFpnejZs6/giphy.gif" width="100%" height="4">